-Penfield has implemented automated salt control for all plow trucks to only put down the amount of salt necessary during a storm event, thereby reducing the salt usage and long-term impact on the environment.
+Penfield has implemented automated salt control for all plow trucks to precisely control the spreading of salt on roadways during winter weather events; the technology has reduced salt usage and offered environmental benefits.
 Penfield will continue to maintain the rain garden located at the DPW facility property.
 This rain garden helps mitigate the impacts of the stormwater run-off to the Thousand Acre Swamp, sets an example for the community, and demonstrates the need to utilize stormwater mitigation and reduction techniques.